encukou/gillcup/doc/source/tutorial2.rst

 The Gillcup Magic: Animations
 =============================

-So, you've gone throught the first part of the tutorial, and you stull think you can take more?
+So, you've gone throught the first part of the tutorial, and you still think you can take more?
 Yes?
 Then here we go.